bharatgirdhar/assignment-4/README.md

 ### Backward Propagation

-During backpropagation, we first calculate the derivative of the total Error wrt all the weights using chain rule.
+During backpropagation, we first calculate the derivative of the total error with respect to all the weights using chain rule.

 The final equations are: